By Nazar Mohammad Mutmaeen

 - The Afghan war is going on for the last 40 years.
 If multiple attempts are not made to achieve a real peace, then more Afghan youth will fall the victims of the continuing war.

 - I am afraid that more & more kids & adults will be victimized if a true peace is not made.
 If any faction & player make a progress in the ongoing war, then the benefit will go the pockets of United States or Russia at the international level, but on the regional level, India & Pakistan will benefit more.
 Iran will definitely milk the ongoing war by cultural & religious means.
 My advice to every Afghan national is to work wholeheartedly & tirelessly for peace and block any source or individual that may put hurdles on the way to peace.

 Keeping my fingers crossed for a peaceful & lovely Afghanistan…

-Posted by Gordon Duff, Senior Editor on March 29, 2017, With 973 Reads Filed under World.
+Posted by Gordon Duff, Senior Editor on March 29, 2017, With 979 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.